OdinProAgrica/geoDapper/README.md

 * Updates linux package lists
 * installs the right python version (3, of course), pip and libpython3.5
-* pip installs pyproj and shapely which are needed by geodapper
+* pip installs pyproj and shapely which are needed by wally
 * Grabs the python3 plugin for HPCC 6.4.24-1 on Ubuntu Xenial 64-bit.
 This isn't insalled by default unless you have the with plugins version of HPCC.
 You can check for it (in this version at least) by seeing if \opt\HPCCSystems\versioned\python3\libpy3embed.so exists.
 If you have a different HPCC (or flavour of linux) then check the HPCC dowloads for the right plugin.
 * Grabs the polygonTools.py file from this repo and deploys it to /opt/HPCCSystems/scripts/polygonTools.py you may change this but you'll also need to update the SHARED module_location definition in polygonTools.ecl to reflect this.